Basset-Hound-OSINT/basset-hound/notes.md

 	- [ ] list / table / tags of other related people by hopping in profile
 	- [ ] if person1 is related to person2 and person2 is related to person3, then person3 is related to person1
 	- [ ] keep track of how many hops between a person
- - [ ] when delete person, choice to keep files
-	- [ ] choice which files to keep (can choose all)
-	- [ ] if files not chosen to keep, delete files
-	- [ ] if chose to keep files
-		- [ ] zip user files and append user's display name to zip (in a safe format for fs)
-		- [ ] prompt with path to folder containing files
  - [ ] fast api for automating people adding/editing/deleting data import and export
  - [ ] neo4j (dockerized)
  - [ ] graphical/visual connections (map.html)